Cloak & Dagger (video game)

-Cloak & Dagger is an arcade game released by Atari, Inc. in March 1984 as a tie-in to the 1984 film Cloak & Dagger.
+Cloak & Dagger is a multidirectional shooter arcade video game released by Atari, Inc. in March 1984 as a tie-in to the 1984 film Cloak & Dagger.
 The game saw limited arcade release as a conversion kit for Robotron: 2084 cabinets.

 Gameplay

 Cloak & Dagger is a multidirectional shooter game.

 Development and release

 The game was created by Russel Dawe.
 The game was under development using the title Agent X when the movie producers and Atari learned of each other's projects and decided to cooperate.
 When Atari was consulted to provide a game as an element of the movie, they tweaked Agent X and renamed it Cloak & Dagger.
-Dabney Coleman's character was then named "Agent X" in the movie.
-The film shows an Atari 5200 version of the game, but the cartridge props are actually other 5200 games with a Cloak & Dagger label stuck on them and the screenshots are of arcade version.
-A 5200 port was planned, but not completed.
+Dabney Coleman's character was named "Jack Flack" in the movie in lieu of "Agent X".
+The film shows an Atari 5200 version of the game, but the cartridge props are actually other 5200 games with a Cloak & Dagger label stuck on them and the gameplay footage is of the arcade version modified to output onto a television screen.
+A 5200 port was planned, but development on it never began.

-A port for the Atari 8-bit family was being developed by Atari, Inc. employee Dave Comstock in 1984, but was never finished.
+A port for Atari 8-bit computers was being developed by Atari, Inc. employee Dave Comstock in 1984, but was never finished.